The biggest myths in feeding rabbits

 * Note: Meanwhile, the rule has been re-written: ‘Basically, provide always so much food that it never runs empty!
 As a rough rule of thumb: ~80g fresh food requires a 1kg rabbit in winter with a little herbage to survive (thus that enough vitamins and other nutrients are provided and no signs of malnutrition occur).
 The actually required amount of vegetables is dependent on the quality and variety of the amount of fresh food and the requirements of the individual animal. […] Basically rabbits are allowed to eat as much vegetables as they like…’

-It doesn’t make a difference whether a rabbit eats wet fresh food or whether it eats ‘dry’ fresh food drinking water with it: both water and fresh food arrive in the digestive system.
+It doesn’t make a difference whether a rabbit eats fresh food or ‘dry’ fresh food and drinks water: both water and fresh food arrive in the digestive system.
 Both are completely unproblematic as long as the rabbit is used to fresh food.
 Wild rabbits will feed on wet food on rainy days too without any problems.

 3. ‘The basic diet of rabbits is hay’